jnozzi/cocoadev.com/markdown/NSInvocationCreation.md

 ----

-General/NSInvocation is probably your only option here. -- General/RobRix
+NSInvocation is probably your only option here. -- RobRix

 ----